macabeus/switch-folklore/README.md

 # How to run lint

-## Sysmodule
+## Sysmodule and Restarter

-We are using [Uncrustify](https://github.com/uncrustify/uncrustify) to lint and formart this codebase.
-You should install it before.
+We are using [Uncrustify](https://github.com/uncrustify/uncrustify) to lint and formart the codebase in C. You should install it before.
 After that you could run it using this command:

 ```